ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/start.md

 Let's look at some of those options more closely.

 - The third option is the name of the application.
 - The forth option, `blank` tells Ionic to use the `blank` starter.
 We have three basic starters: `blank`, `tabs`, and `sidemenu`.
-The main difference is the main style of navigation.
+The main difference is the style of navigation.
 - The `--type` option specifies the type of application to create.
 Options include `angular`, `react`, `ionic-angular`, and `ionic1`.
 The `ionic-angular` type is an Ionic v3 application.
+- The application will use Capacitor for the native layer by default.

 Once the application has been generated, let's start the development server: